 A creative solution:

+Typically, installation of any Smart Studio project is completed in accordance with a detailed set of drawings which lay out the essential information necessary to complete the project.
+Dimensionally accurate information is contained across a series of specific project drawings relating to every aspect of the installation.
+This ranges from the initial position of the floating floor isolating pads, through to the location of grounds for speakers.
+Every element is detailed in sequence, enabling the codified construction of a Smart Studio, wherever its being installed.
 As it happened, prior to this particular installation a series of manuals had been completed.
 These documents detailed the assembly procedure for the various modules which form the building blocks of the Smart Studio System.
 These newly-competed guidelines were simply forwarded to the construction professionals on site, Henrick and Daniel.
 Over a series of short video conference calls the essential details of the install were discussed, allowing the contractors to work independently on site.

+The installation was completed without any in-person presence on site from any of the Smart Studio install team.
+What started as an unforeseeable setback quickly became a very satisfying process.
+One that very much vindicated the robustness of the overall concept and design.
 The original Smart Studio objective was to develop a modular system based on a series of building blocks.
 These blocks were to be capable of being manufactured off site and then shipped to site.
 The assembly process was not to be overly reliant on the availability of specialist studio builders to “get it right”.
 All the while, delivering the consistent and repeatable acoustic performance required for mission-critical audio production.
 The Smart Studio method provides scope for installs anywhere in the world.

 The End Result: